ucKaizen/anomaly_detection/README.md

 - **Visualization**: PCA scatter plot to visualize data distribution and detected outliers.
 - **Metrics**: Provides classification report, AUC score, and a list of detected outliers with filenames.

-## Prerequisites

-To run this project, you’ll need:
-- A GitHub account with access to [GitHub Codespaces](https://github.com/features/codespaces).
-- The [Rice Image Dataset](https://www.kaggle.com/datasets/muratkokludataset/rice-image-dataset) (you’ll need to upload it to Codespaces or adjust the dataset path in `app.py`).

-## Getting Started with GitHub Codespaces

-GitHub Codespaces provides a cloud-based development environment pre-configured with all the tools you need to run this project.
-Follow these steps to get started:

-1. **Open the Project in Codespaces**:
-   - Navigate to the repository: [your-username/rice-anomaly-detection-ui](https://github.com/your-username/rice-anomaly-detection-ui).
-   - Click the green **Code** button, then select **Open with Codespaces** > **New codespace**.
-   - Wait for the Codespace to set up (this may take a few minutes).

-2. **Set Up the Environment**:
-   - Codespaces will automatically create a virtual environment and install dependencies if a `requirements.txt` file is detected.
-However, to ensure everything is set up correctly, run:
-     ```bash
-     make